drn/jira-cli/README.md

     jira sprint             # Lists sprint info
-    jira tickets            # List the tickets of the input username jira transition         # Transitions the input ticket to the next state jira unvote             # Unvote against the input ticket jira unwatch            # Unwatch against the input ticket jira version            # Displays the version
+    jira tickets            # List the tickets of the input username jira transition         # Transitions the input ticket to the next state jira version            # Displays the version
-    jira vote               # Vote against the input ticket jira votes              # List the votes of the input ticket jira watch              # Watch against the input ticket jira watchers           # List the watchers of the input ticket
+    jira vote <command>     # Commands for voting operations in JIRA jira watch <command>    # Commands for watching tickets in JIRA

 ### Gem Installation